outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         2. At last, I removed the kernel as  `3.18.11-gentoo.old`
     4. `eclean-kernel` will update the grub menu automatically.
     5. **special note**: the kernel is manually compiled by `make, make modules_install, make install, ...` following the basic procedures of official handbook.
 But `initramfs` is built by `genkernel` resulting in file names different from conventional format.
 You can `ls -l /boot` finding that `initramfs`'s file name format is different from that of `vmlinuz, System.map`.
 Tough the file name format won't cause problems since `grub2-mkconfig` is smart enough to generate the correct boot parameters.
 However, `eclean-kernel` will remind you removing `-genkernel-x86_64-4.0.0-gentoo: vmlinuz does not exist` which is an undesired action.
 Details refer to [Bug 464576](https://bugs.gentoo.org/464576)
+    6. After updating the system @world, we usually run `emerge -av --depclean` to removge unncessary package, which also remove the old gentoo-sources not associated with Grub.
+However this command only remove the kernel sources while leaving the built items alone such *.config, /lib64/modules/old-version*, etc.

+        So we can use `eclean-kernel` or manually remove those left-overs.